logicmagix/XTide86/README.md

 - Opening second file in right tmux buffer if session is detached with a loaded file in the left (default).

 ## Flags
-# Enable full color support (truecolor, terminal themes, etc.)
+Enable full color support (truecolor, terminal themes, etc.): xtide86 --color xtide86 -c
-xtide86 --color
-xtide86 -c

-# Or keep it classic
+Or keep it classic:
 xtide86